NotAName320/Henson/README.md

 Simply drag the new files on top of the old ones and replace them.
 The program will automatically update the settings file and database with new features!

+## Contributing
+Simply pull the repository from GitHub and open the solution with your IDE of choice.

+For consistency's sake, please follow some general style guidelines
+- Braces on new line
+- No space between keyword and opening parenthesis (e.g. `if(condition)`)
+- Avoid long lines, no hard limit across the repository (yet)

+By making a pull request, you agree to release your code to my copyright to be licensed under GPLv3.

 ## Acknowledgements
 Thanks to:
 - The people listed in the